 Within the Material Group item's Properties panel, you can specify item masks in addition to the other settings.
 Item Masks can be extremely useful limiting the application of images or shading to a single Mesh Item layer, without resorting to a bunch of different polygon tags.
 This makes it possible to apply different shading or image maps to an instance simply by specifying the instanced item's name in the Item property of the Material Group item.
 Instances usually have the inherited parent items name followed by a number in parenthesis.
 A simple Item selection shows which Instance is the target for the mask.
 Item Masks also allow shading to be applied to individual Items that would otherwise overwrite other same named (tagged) surfaces in the scene.

 Not only can you layer images and textures in a single material, you can also layer different tags for interesting results.
-Polygons can only have a single Part or Material tag, but they can have both tags simultaneously as well as belonging to an unlimited number of Selections Sets.
+Polygons can only have a single part or material tag, but they can have both tags simultaneously as well as belonging to an unlimited number of selections sets.
 The tagged polygons do not have to be identical in their grouping, or even similar.
-It is therefore possible to create a Selection Set that spans polygons from two separate material surfaces, define it as a mask and apply an image that straddles the two surfaces.
-Use a straight Material tag for the two regular surfaces and then assign the smaller areas the Selection Set with a custom UVs.
-This is also very useful to apply labels and such.
+It is therefore possible to create a selection set that spans polygons from two separate material surfaces, define it as a mask and apply an image that straddles the two surfaces.
+Use a straight material tag for the two regular surfaces and then assign the smaller areas to the selection set with custom UVs.
+It's also very useful to apply labels and such.

-The Purge Unused Materials command removes all Shader Tree material and/or texture layers that do not contribute toward the final rendered image, including those that reference unassigned Polygon Tags.
+The Purge Unused Materials command removes all Shader Tree material and/or texture layers that do not contribute to the final rendered image, including those that reference unassigned polygon tags.
 These could occur when geometry is deleted, or new tags are assigned, as polygons can only hold a single material or part tag.
-It is also possible when moving item layers into a scene from another that extraneous layers are added.
+Moving item layers into a scene from another can also cause extra layers to be added.

-To activate the purge, select the command from the menu bar Texture > Purge Unused Materials.
+To activate the purge, select the command from the menu bar, under Texture > Purge Unused Materials.